-Nursing home negligence is one of the most serious crimes in our society because it puts our vulnerable loved ones at risk.
-Often, seniors in nursing homes have health issues or memory problems like dementia that leave them unable to defend themselves or report what is happening to them.
+Nursing home negligence is one of the most serious crimes in our society because it puts our vulnerable loved ones at risk while we trust the staff of a skilled nursing facility.
+Often, seniors in nursing homes have health issues or memory problems like dementia that leave them unable to defend themselves or report what is happening to them to family members.
 When this happens, it’s time to hold the facility and staff accountable.

 If you or a loved one has been the victim of nursing home abuse or neglect in Tampa, Florida, you probably have many questions.
 A Tampa nursing home abuse lawyer from our firm can answer your questions, help you file a claim, and negotiate a settlement that will help your family and prevent other vulnerable seniors from being hurt.

 For a free legal consultation with a knowledgeable personal injury attorney, call Distasio Law Firm now.